armughan03/MSDS19042_COVID19_DLSpring2020/README.md

 # MSDS19042_COVID19_DLSpring2020
 ## COVID-19 Classification
+This repository contains code and results for COVID-19 classification assignment by Deep Learning Spring 2020 course offered at Information Technology University, Lahore, Pakistan.
+This assignment is only for learning purposes and is not intended to be used for clinical purposes
 In this, I have tried to experiment on few thousand X-Rays of Normal and COVID-19 patients.
 RESNET18, VGG16 are the two pretrained models that I have chosen for this and done two different experiments.

 ## Dataset: